PostgreSQL Module¶

 it("should set database", async () => {

-const container = await new PostgreSqlContainer().withDatabase("customDatabase").start();
+await using container = await new PostgreSqlContainer(IMAGE).withDatabase("customDatabase").start();

 const client = new Client({